lmekkaou/hello-world/README.md

 First Repository

 Hello.
 My name is Lamees and I am a GitHub rookie.
-I like Power lifting and pickles.
+I like power lifting and pickles.